How will the new SQE super exam affect graduates?

 The Solicitors Regulation Authority (SRA) has announced that it will introduce a new standardised assessment – the solicitors qualifying examination or SQE – in 2020 to replace the current system.
-There is some speculation that this date could move later but, for now, 2020 is the SRA's target date.
+There has been some speculation that this date could move but, for now, 2020 is still the SRA's target date.
 The new system is designed to make the standard of qualification consistent – all aspiring solicitors, no matter which route they take, will sit the SQE stages one and two.
 The SRA hopes that this new route will make qualification more accessible by lowering the cost of study compared to the current graduate diploma in law (GDL) and legal practice course (LPC).

 Will the new law super-exam affect you if you are already on a law degree, GDL or CPE?
 How will the SQE affect 2020 graduates?